Gr3nvaltBlack/Gr3nvaltBlack/README.md

 <h1 align="center">Hi there 👋, I'm LENTZ</h1>

-<p align="left"> Always on the move in the world 🌍 of development, with a curiosity that just wants to grow.</p>
+<p align="left"> Always on the move in the world 🌍 of development, driven by an insatiable curiosity and a passion for learning new technologies, solving challenges, and creating solutions.</p>

 ## 🛠️ Technical Skills